- What is the atmosphere like at the school ? What makes it unique ?

 In the Primary school, students use a mix of paper text books and some online resources for Year 5 and Year 6.

 Pronote which parents can use on a daily basis is a very precious online tool to follow student homework, progress and performance at any time.
-This will also be accessible to Primary parents end November 2017.

-To follow student’s progress Secondary parents also have access to the software Google Classroom, where they can be “invited” to the class as a "guardian", they are thus able to see progress made in the programme.
+To follow student’s progress, Secondary parents also have access to the software Google Classroom, where they can be “invited” to the class as a "guardian", they are thus able to see progress made in the programme.

 Our teachers are always available to speak with any parent wishing to have more information about their child beyond the parent/teacher meetings each semester.